getify/TNG-Hooks/README.md

 function baz(..) { .. }
 ```

-The same function can be TNG wrapped multiple times, with each one getting its own hook context:
+The same function can be TNG-wrapped multiple times, with each one getting its own hook context:

 ```js
 function foo(..) { .. }